Danbob81/enabled/README.md

 ## Design
 ### Colour Scheme:
-  - Mainly shades of blue and grey as is common within corporate colour schemes
+  - Shades of blue and grey as is common within corporate colour schemes

 ### Typography:
   - Google Fonts